lcsirmaz/entropy-rules/rules/DESCRIPTION.md

 The set (5) is a convex set, and (normalized) inequalities not superseded by others are the solutions of a MOLP.
-To create that problem use the perl utility `dorule.pl`, and the utility `checkall.pl` to extract new
+To create that problem use the perl utility `dorule.pl`.
+From the result the utility `checkall.pl` extracts new inequalities:
-inequalities:

-    # apply a rule to a set of inequalitie and generate the vlp file
+    # apply a rule to a set of inequalities and generate the vlp file
     utils/dorule.pl <ineqfile> <rule> vlp/NN.vlp
     # solve it
     inner vlp/NN.vlp -o vlp/NN.res > vlp/NN.out